AAbasinejad/Network_Analysis/README.md

 * [*__`plot.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/plot.py):

-This file contains several functions to plot results of the project.
+This module contains several functions to plot results of the project.

 Modules and libraries which has to be imported: